artbrock/artbrock.com/targeted-currencies/index.md

 layout: page
 title: Welcome
 created: 1104498000
+permalink: /targeted-currencies
+header:
+ image_fullwidth: header-targeted-currencies.jpg
 categories:
 - targettedcurrencies
 ---
-## Welcome

-### This site is no longer maintained!
+## This site is no longer maintained!

-You can find much more up-to-date information at on the [MetaCurrency Project web site](http://metacurrency.org/).
+You can find much more up-to-date information at on the [MetaCurrency Project web site](/metacurrency).
 This site is just online for archival purposes

 ## What is Targeted Currencies Network?